Unni Web

 I approached each problem statement as a design prompt.
 For each one, I explored multiple IA options, evaluated tradeoffs with product and engineering, then converged on a direction that would be feasible to ship and extensible over time.

-1. Web does not adequately support learn and explore intent
+1. Web does not support early exploration for low-knowledge users

 Design direction: Exploring options for learn and explore